qulle/oltb/README_INTERNAL.md

 import { HiddenMapNavigationTool } from 'oltb/js/tools/hidden-tools/HiddenMapNavigationTool';
 ```

 Then call the constructor for each tool in the extend method.
-The tools are added to the toolbar in the order you include them in the array.
+The tools are added to the Toolbar in the order you include them in the array.
 ```javascript
 controls: defaultControls({
     zoom: false,